Stop Overpaying on Taxes: Airbnb Tax Deductions Tips

 Should I Record my Airbnb Income and Expenses for Tax Purposes?

-In short, this rule determines if a property qualifies as a personal residence or a vacation rental home.
-Moving forward, this will have a massive impact on how your taxes, including tax-deductible expenses, get calculated.
+If you need to report rental income, this rule determines if a property qualifies as a personal residence or a vacation rental home.
+Moving forward, this will have a massive impact on how your taxes, including expenses that are deductible from tax, get calculated.

 For tax purposes, indirect expenses are cleaning fees, car insurance, cleaning services

-If your property is regarded as a vacation rental property (in other words, it gets rented out for more than 14 days per year), you’ll need to report all your rental income.
+If your property is regarded as a short-term rental property (it gets rented out for more than 14 days per year), you’ll need to report all your rental income.
 In this case, it becomes key that you record your Airbnb income and expenses diligently for taxation reasons.

 Take out private mortgage insurance and pay taxes on rental properties and rental business

 There are several expenses that short-term rental hosts can deduct from their taxable income if their property isn’t used as their primary residence.
-In a nutshell, a tax-deductible expense is considered any basic business expense that was incurred to keep your property in proper condition.
-In other words, expenses that went towards managing and maintaining the vacation rental property.
+In a nutshell, a tax-deductible expense is considered any basic expenses that went towards managing and maintaining the vacation rental property.

-Examples of the most common Airbnb tax-deductible expenses are:
+Examples of the most common Airbnb deductibles for tax expenses are:

-• Service fees are charged by a property management company, real estate agent, vacation rental software solution, and/or an online travel agency (OTA) like Airbnb, etc.
+• Service fees are charged by a property management company, real estate agent, short-term rental software solution, and/or an online travel agency (OTA) like Airbnb, etc.

 • Cleaning supplies